History of American journalism: Muckraking

 President Roosevelt enjoyed very close relationships with the press, which he used to keep in daily contact with his middle-class base.
 Before taking office, he had made a living as a writer and magazine editor.
 He loved talking with intellectuals, authors and writers.
-He drew the line, however, at expose-oriented scandal-mongering journalists who during his term set magazine subscriptions soaring with attacks on corrupt politicians, mayors, and corporations.
+He drew the line at expose-oriented scandal-mongering journalists who during his term set magazine subscriptions soaring with attacks on corrupt politicians, mayors, and corporations.
 Roosevelt himself was not a target, but his speech in 1906 coined the term "muckraker" for unscrupulous journalists making wild charges.
 "The liar," he said, "is no whit better than the thief, and if his mendacity takes the form of slander he may be worse than most thieves."
 The muckraking style fell out of fashion after 1917, as the media pulled together to support the war effort with minimum criticism of personalities.

 In the 1960s, investigative journalism came back into play with the Washington Post exposés of the Watergate scandal.
 At the local level, the alternative press movement emerged, typified by alternative weekly newspapers like The Village Voice in New York City and The Phoenix in Boston, as well as political magazines like Mother Jones and The Nation.